The term “Son of Man” is a Greek

 confessed that Jesus is the Messiah, the disciples have no category for seeing the Messiah and the

+suffering servant as one in the same.
 Jesus must tie these two images together.
 Using the title “Son of

 Man” helps Jesus do exactly that. --Kim Riddlebarger commenting on Mark 8:31